anadeolis/Generative-GNN-for-ATR/README.md

 # Generative-GNN-for-ATR

-This repository contains my end-to-end workflow for exploring **graph reliability** using a **conditional generative graph neural network (VAE)**.
+Hello!
+This repository contains my end-to-end workflow for researching **graph reliability** at Rice University this past summer using a **conditional generative graph neural network (VAE)**.
 It covers the full pipeline: from generating graphs and computing reliability metrics, to training a model that can generate **new graphs of arbitrary size** while controlling for reliability properties.